Premier Anomaly: A Framework for Beating SPY Year After Year

 Timeframe: February 21, 2020, to March 27, 2020

-Q72 Stratum Index Performance During COVID-19 Market Turmoil:
+Stratum Modular ETF strategy Performance During COVID-19 Market Turmoil:

 Benchmark Comparisons: